outragedpinkracoon/love-letter/readme.md

 ### End of a round

 The round ends when the deck is empty.

 The players compare hands and the player with the highest value wins.
+This player recieves a 'token of affection'.

+We then do the setup phase once more.

+## End of the Game

+The game ends when a player has recieved a certain number of tokens of affection.

+- There are 13 'tokens of affection'.
+- Take this number and divide it by the number of players plus 1.
+- This is the amount needed to win the game.
+    * 2 players = (13 / 2) + 1 = 6.
+    * 3 players = (13 / 3) + 1 = 5.
+    * 4 players = (13 / 4) + 1 = 3.